-Criteria & Marking:

-There are a total of 2 scaffolding labs.
-Each laboratory worksheet will be marked out of ten (10) with each worth 5%.
+Criteria & Marking: Each scaffolding laboratory worksheet will be marked out of ten (10) with each worth 5%.
 Marks will be deducted for incomplete or incorrect work.

 Computer Laboratory

 There are four computer laboratory sessions available for each project.
 There is no grading for these sessions.
 Students are expected to use these sessions towards the completion of their projects.